Laravel Livewire Code Injection Vulnerability - Active in CISA KEV catalog.

 Public Exploit Available: false

-Analyst Notes: As of December 23, 2025, there are no known public proof-of-concept exploits or active exploitation campaigns targeting this vulnerability.
-This vulnerability is not currently listed on CISA's Known Exploited Vulnerabilities (KEV) catalog.
-However, given the high CVSS score and the potential for RCE, it is highly probable that threat actors will develop exploits in the near future.
+Analyst Notes: As of the publication date of August 20, 2025, there are no known public exploits available for this vulnerability.
+The vulnerability is not currently listed on the CISA Known Exploited Vulnerabilities (KEV) catalog.
+However, given the critical CVSS score and the commonality of WordPress plugins, the likelihood of an exploit being developed and used in the wild is high.

 Analyst Recommendation